samanthaixer/birthday_challenge/README.md

 ```
 As a User
 So that I can receive a personalised message about my birthday
-I want to be able to enter my name into the webpage
+I want to be able to see my name after clicking the go button
 ```

 ```